disruptek/badresults/README.md

-This is _mostly_ a copy of [the Status nim-result package](https://github.com/arnetheduck/nim-result) that differs in that you do not need to provide a side-effect-free (`func`) implementation of `$` for all types used as results.
+This is _mostly_ a copy of [the Status nim-result package](https://github.com/arnetheduck/nim-result) that differs in that you do not need to provide a side-effect-free (`func`) implementation of `$` for all types used in your `Result`.

 Also, it makes fewer uses of templates and has a narrower API to make it simpler and prevent C-codegen issues experienced with `nim-result`.

+Also, it supports `toException` and `$` overrides for error types which are implemented in nested scopes.

 If you care more for performance and features, use `nim-result` or ask nicely and maybe we add a symbol or two back in.
 I personally consider compilation